Oracle DBA Best Practices

 SELECT file#, status, error, format, recover, checkpoint_time

-FROM gv$datafile_header;
+FROM v$datafile_header;

 FILE# STATUS ERROR FORMAT REC CHECKPOINT_TIME